gokulm/BoltOn/docs/index.md

 How to install?
 -------------

 There are a [couple of packages](https://www.nuget.org/packages?q=BoltOn) for BoltOn available on NuGet.
-To install BoltOn in your **.NET application**, type the following command into the Package Manager Console window:
+To install BoltOn in your .NET application, type the following command into the Package Manager Console window:

     PM> Install-Package BoltOn

 How to configure?
 --------------

-After installing the package, call BoltOn() and UseBoltOn() extension methods in ConfigureServices() and Configure() methods respectively.
+After installing the package, call BoltOn() and TightenBolts() extension methods in ConfigureServices() and Configure() methods respectively.

     namespace BoltOn.Samples.WebApi
     {